nontapatnon/python-course-master/01Basic.md

     print("Phone number is %d" % number)
 ```
 ### Removing a value
-To remove a specified index
+To remove a specified index.

 |
 |